Utopia, Limited

 song of far niente – idleness (in Italian)

-To which some add (but others do not) Ireland – a reference to the long-raging debate over Irish independence
+To which some add (but others do not) Ireland – In the original script: A reference to the long-raging debate over Irish independence.
+Revised in the 2024 GSVLOC revision to, “In every aspect except the food.”

 The Kodaks do their best – Kodak cameras (which came out in 1888) were advertised with the slogan “You press the button, we do the rest.”